How to Prevent or Remove

 There can be very few methods of building a better line-twist problem than when trolling.
 I have seen line so badly twisted the only cure was to re-spool the reel.
 Here is some news - line-twist from trolling is rarely caused by swivel failure.
 It is more often caused by incorrect trolling speed.

-name, most 'fishing spinning lures' are
+Despite their name, most 'fishing spinning lures' are

 not designed to spin.